stefanwinkel/katacoda-scenarios/docker_defense_401/step5.md

 ### Protect the Docker daemon socket

 By default, Docker runs through a non-networked UNIX socket.
-It can also optionally communicate using an HTTP socket, often used by orchestration engines.
+It can also optionally communicate using an TCP socket, often used by orchestration engines.
 If you need Docker to be reachable through the network in a safe manner, you can enable TLS by specifying the tlsverify flag and pointing Docker’s tlscacert flag to a trusted CA certificate.

-We will now show how to setup the runtime to use 2 2ay authenication and enforcing the principle of least privilege by restricting access to the daemon and encrypting the communication protocols
+We will now show how to setup the runtime to use 2 way authenication and enforcing the principle of least privilege by restricting access to the daemon and encrypting the communication protocol

 ### Advanced Topic: Create a CA, server and client keys with OpenSSL
 Using TLS and managing a CA is an advanced topic.
 Please familiarize yourself with OpenSSL, x509, and TLS before using it in production.
 We will now setup the runtime to use 2